Abdulraof Macacua: Interim Chief Minister of Bangsamoro (2025–present)

 President Bongbong Marcos appointed Abdulraof Macacua as the second interim chief minister of Bangsamoro on March 3, 2025 and will succeed Murad Ebrahim.
-He is expected to serve until the first regular 2025 Bangsamoro Parliament election which was postponed from May to October.
-This was confirmed on March 9.
+He is expected to serve until the first regular 2026 Bangsamoro Parliament election.
 He took oath before Marcos on March 12, 2025.
 Macacua also returns as a member of parliament.

 His appointment was questioned by the Moro Islamic Liberation Front through its editorial on its Luwaran newspaper alleging Marcos violated the Bangsamoro Organic Law by appointing an interim chief minister not on the official list proposed by the former rebel group.
 Macacua was an MILF nominee for member of parliament but not as chief minister.
+In June 2026, the MILF suspended Macacua as head of the BIAF, citing his declarations and decisions that were "inconsistent with the political line and collective decisions of the MILF leadership".

 Macacua's tasks include overseeing the reallocation of the parliamentary districts for Sulu, a province excluded from the autonomous region by a Supreme Court decision in 2024.
 Macacua has pledged to mend ties with the larger MILF organization.
+On January 20, 2026, Macacua signed into law Bangsamoro Autonomy Act No. 86, which reconfigured the number of seats in the Bangsamoro Parliament on account of the exclusion of Sulu.

 Macacua issued memorandum circular no. 7 on June 23, 2025 for all appointed and designated ministers, deputy ministers, and heads of offices and agencies to tender their courtesy resignations.
+He took the interior ministry portfolio on July 22, 2025 after he accepted the courtesy resignation of Sha Elijah Dumama-Alba of the Ministry of the Interior and Local Government a day prior.

+On August 14, 2026, Macacua's convoy was fired upon by unidentified assailants in Datu Odin Sinsuat, Maguindanao del Norte as he was returning from Kabuntalan, where he attended a ceremony marking his assumption of the leadership of the Bangsamoro Federalist Party.
+No injuries were recorded.

+In the 2026 Bangsamoro Parliament election, he was elected as representative of Maguindanao del Norte's 3rd District with 79.3% of the vote against Badrudin Mamad.